Oak Grove in Talladega County, Alabama — The American South (East South Central)

 1. Encyclopedia of Alabama: Hodges Meteorite Strike (Sylacauga Aerolite). “[Ann] Hodges was napping on her living-room couch at mid-day when the meteorite came through the ceiling, hit a console radio, and smashed into her hip.
 Awakened by the pain and noise, she thought the gas space heater had exploded.
 When she noticed a grapefruit-sized rock lying on the floor and a ragged hole in the roof, she assumed children were the culprits.
 Her mother, Ida Franklin, rushed outside and saw only a black cloud in the sky. ” (Submitted on July 10, 2011, by Timothy Carr of Birmingham, Alabama.)

 2. A Star Fell on Sylacauga.
 2006 article by M.J.
-Ellington in the Decatur Daily News Quote: “Hall believes the only person with a positive experience in the incident (Submitted on November 29, 2014.)
+Ellington in the Decatur Daily News Quote: “Hall believes the only person with (Submitted on November 29, 2014.)

 3. Hodges Meteorite at the Encyclopedia of Alabama.
 (Submitted on January 14, 2015, by J. Makali Bruton of Querétaro, Mexico.)

 Credits.
 This page was last revised on July 25, 2018.
-This page originally submitted on July 5, 2011, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 2,949 times since then and 115 times this year.
-This page was the Marker of the Week November 30, 2014.
+It was originally submitted on July 5, 2011, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 3,050 times since then and 57 times this year.
+It was the Marker of the Week November 30, 2014.
 Photos: 1, 2. submitted on July 5, 2011, by Timothy Carr of Birmingham, Alabama.
 3, 4, 5. submitted on July 10, 2011, by Timothy Carr of Birmingham, Alabama.
 6. submitted on January 14, 2015, by J. Makali Bruton of Querétaro, Mexico. • Bill Pfingsten was the editor who published this page.